gaspardbd/MiniTransformer/README.md

 - Generated synthetic poem/prose data using Qwen
 - Implemented a Transformer architecture at character level
 - Working training and generation code
-- Added SwiGLU (as in GPT-OSS)
+- Added SwiGLU (as in GPT-OSS), RoPE (to get not an absolute encoding, but a relative encoding: ⟨qi′​,kj′​⟩ would depend on (i-j)) and MoE

 ### TO DO
 - Go from character-level to token level: implement GPT tokenizer
-- Add RoPE (to get not an absolute encoding, but a relative encoding: ⟨qi′​,kj′​⟩ would depend on (i-j))
 - Larger training on a bigger pre-training dataset
-- Implement MoE architecture
 - Use DDP for distributed training